thisisarchimedes/devops/TestList.md

-[X] Get "push" event and apply addition logic (record to DB) [X] Add "calc_deploy_frequency" event (with ALL as repo name) and write to DB [X] Get "deploy" event and apply addition logic (calculate frequencey for all repos and record to DB) [] Get "deploy" event and apply addition logic (calculate frequencey a subset of repos and record to DB) - probably need to load config file that define different subsets of repos
+[X] Get "push" event and apply addition logic (record to DB) [X] Add "calc_deploy_frequency" event (with ALL as repo name) and write to DB [X] Get "deploy" event and apply addition logic (calculate frequencey for all repos and record to DB) [] Interface test with NewRelic
+[] Interface test with Fake NewRelic
-[] repeat the above event tests and also send to New Relic
+[] repeat the above event tests and also send to New Relic [] Get "deploy" event and apply addition logic (calculate frequencey a subset of repos and record to DB) - probably need to load config file that define different subsets of repos

 ## Interface